devstream-io/devstream/docs/plugins/githubactions-golang_plugin.md

 ## 2 Usage:

+_This plugin depends on the following environment variable:_

+- GITHUB_TOKEN

-_This plugin depends on an environment variable "GITHUB_TOKEN".
-Set it before using this plugin._
+ Set it before using this plugin.

+_If Docker image build/push is enabled (see the example below), you also need to set the following two environment variables:_
+- DOCKERHUB_USERNAME
+- DOCKERHUB_TOKEN

 ```yaml
 tools: